Kissing booth: Notable examples

 At a national convention of the American Library Association in Dallas in 1971, LGBT equality campaigner Barbara Gittings staffed a kissing booth underneath the banner "Hug a Homosexual," with a "women only" side and a "men only" side.
 When no one took advantage of it, she and Alma Routsong kissed in front of rolling television cameras.
 In describing its success, despite most of the reaction being negative, Gittings said, "We needed to get an audience.
 So we decided, let's show gay love live.
 We were offering free—mind you, free—same-sex kisses and hugs.
 Let me tell you, the aisles were mobbed, but no one came into the booth to get a free hug.
 So we hugged and kissed each other.
 It was shown twice on the evening news, once again in the morning.
 It put us on the map."

 American musician Marnie Stern ran a kissing booth at some of her concerts in 2008.

+Popular culture

+The 2018 movie The Kissing Booth has the title referencing kissing booth and involves it as part of its plot.
+It got two sequels which turned it into The Kissing Booth film series.